FuckingNode/FuckingNode/README.md

 ## What is FuckingNode?

+**FuckingNode is a CLI tool** (not a CLI-ish npm package) that automates and simplifies **cleaning**, **linting**, and **prettifying** JS or TS projects, **releasing** npm / jsr **packages**, **destroying generated artifacts & caches**, <!-- **understanding security audits**, --> and also gives you additional tools for better Git committing, project cloning, and more.

-We can't fix your bugs, but we can automate most headache-giving tasks across all of your NodeJS/Deno/Bun projects and give you a set of tools to make JS development great again.
+We may not be able to fix your bugs, but we are able to automate most headache-giving tasks across all of your NodeJS projects and give you a set of tools to make JS development great again.
 DenoJS, BunJS, and even Golang and Rust are also (partially) supported (_see [Cross-runtime support](https://fuckingnode.github.io/cross-platform/) for more info._).

-**FuckingNode is a CLI tool** (not a CLI-ish npm package) that automates and simplifies **cleaning**, **linting**, and **prettifying** JS or TS projects, **releasing** npm / jsr **packages**, **destroying generated artifacts & caches**, <!-- **understanding security audits**, --> and also gives you additional tools for better Git committing, project cloning, and more.

 It's not magic, it's FuckingNode—and that name is shipping to production.